01 of 06

 If you have any of these types of carpets, do not choose a vacuum with a beater bar – or, opt for one that allows the beater bar to be turned off, so that the vacuum will operate using suction only.

 An adjustable vacuum head height is a common feature of vacuum cleaners and one that is a good idea if you have more than one style of carpet in your home.
-Different carpets may require different vacuum heights, in order to maintain proper airflow and ensure the best suction.
+Different carpets may require different vacuum heights, to maintain proper airflow and ensure the best suction.
 Set the height to the vacuum manufacturer’s recommendation for your particular style of carpet.Continue to 4 of 6 below.

 04 of 06